Dipper-Labs/docs/docs/en/introduction/README.md

 ##  Introduction

-DipperNetwork-Chain is a blockchain application network based on privacy protection and data security.
+Dipper-Protocol is a blockchain application network based on privacy protection and data security.

 ###  Quick start